-The feel good Larder is stocked full of a variety of goodies and we like to consider the nutritional content of the ingredients we put in our products.
-The best thing about baking gluten free is that it opens up a world of different flours and a variety of ingredients.
+The feel good Larder is stocked full of a variety amazing natural ingredients.
+We are conscious about the quality of ingredients and the nutritional content.
+The best thing about baking gluten free is that it opens up a world of different flours and a variety of ingredients that you may not normally think of.

 Some of the products below are just a few of the delights we put into our lovely creations.